the-new-kim/draggable-to-do/README.md

 # To Do List

-draggable & droppable to do list made after trello challenge of [Nomad Coders](https://nomadcoders.co/)' react master class course.
+a draggable & droppable to do list made after watching the react master class course of [Nomad Coders](https://nomadcoders.co/).

 ## Features